 Quality Control It is the responsibility of the engagement partner to ensure that the file reviews are being performed in accordance with the firm's review policies and procedures, and that the auditor's opinion is appropriate.
 Consultation The engagement partner is responsible to ensure that: The engagement team sought appropriate consultation (both internally within the firm and externally with third parties) on difficult or contentious matters; and Conclusions resulting from such consultations have been documented and implemented.
-Engagement Quality Control Review (EQCR) When firm policy requires an EQCR, the engagement partner shall: Ensure that an appropriately qualified EQC reviewer has been appointed; Discuss significant audit issues with the EQC reviewer; and Not date the auditor's report until completion of the EQCR.
+Engagement Quality Control Review (EQCR) When firm policy requires an EQCR, the engagement partner shall: Ensure that an appropriately qualified EQC reviewer has been appointed; Discuss significant audit issues with the EQC reviewer; When KAM are to be reported the quality control reviewer must ensure that ISA 701 requirements are met, including the proposed wording to be included, if any, in the auditor's report (ISA 220.A28).
+For more information on KAM, see V1 Chapter 17; and Not date the auditor's report until completion of the EQCR.

-The goal for the auditor is to be satisfied that sufficient appropriate audit evidence has been obtained to support the conclusions reached, and for an appropriately worded auditor's report to be issued.
+Overall, the goal for the auditor is to be satisfied that sufficient appropriate audit evidence has been obtained to support the conclusions reached, and for an appropriately worded auditor's report to be issued.